AdrianRossouw/daemon-co-za/_posts/articles/2014-03-17-complexity-creeps-concerned-for-future-of-angular.md

 that I have finally narrowed it down to the fact that I believe the way it tries to infer dependencies is a critical mistake.

+_Also, I'm currently "between challenges".
+If you have anything that you think would interest me, please check out my [online portfolio](/portfolio)._

 ### Inferred Dependencies

 Angular.js uses a pattern called called [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) to pass references into various parts of the system, but it